-I loved that several times that day Explorason enjoyed himself so much and talked of how much he enjoys his traveling life.
+I loved that several times that day Explorason enjoyed himself so much and talked about how much he enjoys his traveling life.

 I felt like a kindred spirit with Francesco in many ways.
-His love for travel and his appreciate for art and collectables is also very dear to my heart.
+His love for travel and his appreciation for art and collectibles is also very dear to my heart.

 We shared many stories of the richness travel brings to our lives.